daved01/ragcore/README.md

 ![GitHub](https://img.shields.io/github/license/daved01/docucite)
 [![GitHub Actions](https://github.com/daved01/docucite/workflows/code-check-main/badge.svg)](https://github.com/daved01/docucite/actions)

-Docucite is designed to help you to start getting insights from your documents through natural language in less than one minute and to simplify customization as a base for your custom applications.
+Docucite is designed to help you to start getting insights from your documents through natural language within minutes and to simplify customization as a base for your custom applications.

 Leveraging Langchain, OpenAI, and Chroma, Docucite allows seamless integration of alternative Large Language Models (LLM) or Vector databases.
-This flexibility enables rapid iteration, empowering you to experiment with various LLMs and construct applications tailored to your specific needs.
+This flexibility enables rapid iteration, empowering you to experiment with various LLMs and construct applications tailored to your specific needs using the CLI or API interfaces.

 ## Quick start